danielrezz/recipe_journal/README.md

 </h2>

 <p>
-    When arriving at the homepage, you can click the "Get Started" button to begin adding notes!
+    When arriving at the homepage, you can click the "Get Started" button to begin adding recipes!
 The set up once you're at the main note page is pretty straightforward.
 </p>

 <h2>